cloudfoundry/docs-bosh/content/azs.md

 - existing instances in a removed AZ will be removed and their [persistent disks will be orphaned](persistent-disks.md)
 - if static IPs are specified on one or more networks, AZ selection is focused to satisfy IPs' AZ assignment

+!!! note
-<p class="note">We are planning to eventually introduce <code>bosh rebalance</code> command to forcefully rebalance instances with persistent disks.</a>
+    We are planning to eventually introduce `bosh rebalance` command to forcefully rebalance instances with persistent disks.

 ---
 ## Listing VMs in AZs {: #listing-vms-in-azs }